 The challenge ahead

-But right now, the medications are in short supply.
-The Biden administration has secured 10 million treatment courses of Paxlovid and 3.1 million courses of molnupiravir for Americans.9 But with more than 60 million cases reported in just the last 30 days across the United States, the federal government faces a challenge of getting antiviral medication into the hands of the people who need it most.10
+At the time of this publication, the medications are in short supply.
+The Biden administration has secured 10 million treatment courses of Paxlovid and 3.1 million courses of molnupiravir for Americans.
+But with more than 60 million cases reported in just the last 30 days across the United States, the federal government faces a challenge of getting antiviral medication into the hands of the people who need it most.

 And like most medications, Paxlovid and molnupiravir aren’t for everyone.
-Paxlovid isn’t recommended for people with severe kidney problems,6 for example, and molnupiravir should not be taken during pregnancy.7
+Paxlovid isn’t recommended for people with severe kidney problems, for example, and molnupiravir should not be taken during pregnancy.

 As Omicron spreads, it’s more important than ever to take safety precautions to protect yourself and others.